Jordan correspondence and block distribution of characters: On -Harish-Chandra series in exceptional groups

 \subsection{Further correction to the block distribution for $\ell=3$}

-We correct two more mistakes in the tables of block distributions printed in \cite{KM}.
-In two places, a misinterpretation of the statement of \cite{En00} on unipotent blocks of groups of type $E_6$ led to a wrong assignment of certain $e$-Harish-Chandra series to $3$-blocks.
+We discuss one more issue connected to the tables of block distributions printed in \cite{KM}.
+In the accompanying statements, we say that the block distribution is `indicated by the horizontal lines' in the tables, but in fact, as we prove, the block distribution is related to the numbered lines, in the sense that all unnumbered lines below a numbered line fall into the block for the numbered line.
+This amended formulation fails in two places, though: a misinterpretation of the statement of \cite{En00} on unipotent blocks of groups of type $E_6$ led to a wrong assignment of certain $e$-Harish-Chandra series to $3$-blocks.
 More concretely, we have the following:

 \begin{prop} In each of the following two cases and their Ennola duals, the $e$-Harish-Chandra series in the unnumbered line in the corresponding box of the table lies in the semisimple (first) block of the box: \begin{enumerate}[\rm(1)] \item $\bG^F=E_7(q)_\SC$, $\ell=3$, $C_{\bG^*}(s)^F=\Phi_1.E_6(q).2$, see \cite[Tab.~4]{KM}; and \item $\bG^F=E_8(q)$, $\ell=3$, $C_{\bG^*}(s)^F=E_7(q).A_1(q)$, see \cite[Tab.~6]{KM}. \end{enumerate} The corrected parts of the tables are thus as shown in Table~$\ref{tab:corr E7}$ and~$\ref{tab:quasi-E8}$. \end{prop}